sydney0zq/covid-19-detection/README.md

 By Chuansheng Zheng, Xianbo Deng, Qing Fu, Qiang Zhou, Jiapei Feng, Hui Ma, Wenyu Liu, and Xinggang Wang.

+This project aims at providing a deep learning algorithm to detect COVID-19 from chest CT using weak label.
+If you have interests about more details, please check [our preview paper](https://www.medrxiv.org/content/10.1101/2020.03.12.20027185v1) on medrixv.

 <hr>

-[Preview paper](https://www.medrxiv.org/content/10.1101/2020.03.12.20027185v1) on medrixv.
+<h4> We also provide an online testing website for evaluating a CT volume whether being infected, click [here](http://39.100.61.27) to test your own chest CT.</h4>

 Before running the code, please prepare a computer with NVIDIA GPU.
 Then install anaconda, pytorch and NVIDIA CUDA driver.
 Then you can step into the two folders to check the `README.md` file.

 - In the directory of "2dunet", the code mainly aims to segment the lung region to obtain all lung masks.
 - In the directory of "deCoVnet", the code does the classification task of whether a CT volume being infected.